markcalendario/sass-boilerplate/readme.md

 If you have page-specific styles, it is better to put them in a `pages/` folder, in a file named after the page.
 For instance, it’s not uncommon to have very specific styles for the home page hence the need for a `_home.scss` file in `pages/`.

-### SASS-UTILS FOLDER
+### ABSTRACTS FOLDER

-The `sass-utils/` folder gathers all Sass tools and helpers used across the project.
+The `abstracts/` folder gathers all Sass tools and helpers used across the project.
 Every global variable, function, mixin and placeholder should be put in here.

 The rule of thumb for this folder is that it should not output a single line of CSS when compiled on its own.
 These are nothing but Sass helpers.